sinclairzx81/typebox/readme.md

 <a name="Intrinsics"></a>

-## Other Types
+## More Types

-TypeBox provides some non-standard JSONSchema functions that TypeBox refers to as Intrinsic types.
-While these types cannot be used with JSONSchema, they do provide similar reflection and introspection metadata for expressing function signatures with TypeBox.
+In addition to the JSONSchema functions, TypeBox also provides some non-standard schemas that provide reflectable metadata for function signatures.
+These functions allow TypeBox to express `function` and `constructor` signatures where the arguments and return types may be JSONSchema.

- See [Functions](#Functions) section for more details.
+For more information on their use, see the [Functions](#Functions) and [Generics](#Generics) sections below.

-### TypeBox > Intrinsics
+### TypeBox > TypeScript

 <table>
     <thead>